-I was born in Johannesburg, South Africa on the 30th of July 1986.
+I was born in Johannesburg, South Africa in 1986.
 My father was transferred to the quiet little town of Bartlesville, Oklahoma, USA, in 1988, I was two years old.
 I went to Wayside Elementary, and then Central Middle School.
 I managed to avoid attending the junior and senior high schools, and instead finished my lower education by correspondence course.

 One day in the sixth grade, after handing in our assignments in art class, the teacher, Jan Brieschke, asked me to stay after class.
 A very well behaved child I wondered why.
 As the other students filed out of the room, I hung back, not sure what to make of the situation.
 She went on to explain that she was teaching an oil painting class at a local community college, Roger’s State University, and invited me to attend.
 Unlike countless permission slips that had disappeared into my backpack never to be seen again, the note from the art teacher was proudly presented to my mother upon the standard inquiry “How was school today?”
 The next step was to buy the supplies, and a box to put them in.
 I still have that box.
 It’s dark green and has my name rendered in my mother’s block script upon the lid.
 I attended said class and have been painting with oils ever since.